glorylo/handyconfig/README.md

   </configSections>
 ```

-Then add your settings.
-Here is a template App.config
+Then add your settings under the handyconfig section.
+Here is an entire template App.config:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>